-Honeywell turbo engineers have been responsible for numerous industry firsts – from Variable Nozzle Turbine technology to TwoStage Parallel system, from REA to ball bearing.
-The track record of innovations pioneered by Honeywell and the original Garrett® family of products spans six decades.
+Honeywell Transportation Systems, a business unit of Honeywell Aerospace, has been responsible for numerous industry firsts – from Variable Nozzle Turbine technology to TwoStage Parallel system, from REA to ball bearing.
+The track record of innovations pioneered by Honeywell and the original Honeywell Garrett® family of products spans six decades.
 Here are just a few of the turbo technology highlights.

-1955: The Caterpillar D9 crawler tractor, fitted with Garrett® T15, becomes the first American production
+1955: The Caterpillar D9 crawler tractor, fitted with Honeywell Garrett® T15, becomes the first American production

 turbocharged diesel vehicle.

 1962: Oldsmobile Jetfire Turbo Rocket, fitted with Garrett T05 with integrated wastegate turbo, is the first